 This blog is a space for me to think out loud and share what I’m learning about parenting, teaching and gardening with kids.
 I’m a mom of three, a wife to one, and a teacher of many.
 I love learning!
 Becoming a teacher was one way to never have to leave school and I’m kind of obsessed with ways of making modern academic learning more enjoyable and meaningful for kids.

 In my perfect world there would be no classrooms and kids would play to learn outside all day.
 I owe a great debt of gratitude to the many brilliant and innovative educators who share their ideas and wisdom with me online and within my school district.
 I frequently share out what I’ve learned on my social media so be sure to follow me on Twitter, Facebook, Pinterest, Instagram and Linked In.

 I’m a vocal advocate for free, risky, and unstructured nature play.
 It’s time for adults to go back to letting kids climb trees, jump off stuff, and #goplayoutside.
 I try to practice what I preach, and enjoy spending time with my family skiing, boating, and hiking in this beautiful province we call home.

-I currently teach outdoors (part time) at my children’s local public school and piloted a re-think of how we allocate prep time in our school.
+I currently teach outdoors (part time) at my children’s local K-7 public school and piloted a re-think of how we allocate prep time in our school.
 My teaching partner and I teach outside all day.
 We do not have an indoor space to teach in!
 The children who participate in the garden/ outdoor classroom program receive 100 minutes per week of outdoor learning, in all weather and seasons.
 I am concurrently working towards a PhD at UBC in the faculty of education in curriculum and pedagogy.
 Follow along on my journey by signing up for my newsletter or following me on social media at @roomtoplay.